Skip to Main Content

 Secondary reference (source within a source)

-Secondary references: [14.260] To cite a source from a secondary source you have not read is discouraged in scholarly writingStudents should find the original source and interrogate its meaning directly.
-When an author’s work is presented through someone else’s eyes, it can impose an interpretation and understanding that is held by the second author rather than the meaning intended by the original author.
-In some cases, the second author may even be debunking the original or looking at it from a completely different perspective, and the variation in context may be missed by you, leading to a serious distortion in meaning.
+Secondary references: [14.160] To cite a source from a secondary source that you have not read - "quoted in..." - is generally discouraged in scholarly writingStudents should ideally find the original source and evaluate its meaning directly.
+When an author’s work is presented through someone else’s eyes, it can convey an interpretation that is held by the second author rather than the meaning intended by the original author.
+Sometimes, the second author may even be debunking the original or considering it from a different perspective, and you may miss such variation in context, leading to a serious distortion in meaning.

-If you wish to use secondary referencing, contact your lecturer or tutor: if they allow it, then follow the instructions below; if they do not allow it, find a different source for your discussion.
+If you wish to use secondary referencing, check with your lecturer or tutor.
+If they allow it, then follow the instructions below; if they do not allow it, find a different source.

 First footnote